Seymour W. Terry: Biography

 Terry joined the Army from his birth city of Little Rock, Arkansas in June 1942.
 He was assigned to the 382nd Infantry Regiment, 96th Infantry Division.
-He acted as a platoon leader, munitions officer, motor transport officer, and intelligence staff officer.
-A year later he was promoted to first lieutenant.
-In July 1944, Lt.
-Terry took part in the invasion of Leyte, Philippines.
+After graduation from officer candidate school, he acted as a platoon leader, munitions officer, motor transport officer, and intelligence staff officer.
+A year later, he was promoted to first lieutenant.
+In July 1944, Lieutenant Terry took part in the invasion of Leyte, Philippines.
 In October 1944, he earned the Bronze Star for rescuing a wounded soldier under mortar fire.

-On March 6, 1945 Lt.
-Terry was appointed the executive officer of Company H, 382nd Infantry Regiment, 96th Infantry Division.
-His unit invaded Okinawa on April 1.
-Five days later Lt.
+On March 6, 1945, Terry was appointed the executive officer of Company H. His unit invaded Okinawa on April 1.
+Five days later.
 Terry was promoted to company commander.
-On April 27 he was made commander of Company B.

-On May 11, 1945, in a fight for "Zebra Hill" during the Battle of Okinawa, Terry repeatedly assaulted the Japanese forces alone, despite heavy enemy fire, and encouraged his fellow soldiers in their attack.
+On April 27, he was transferred and made commander of Company B. On May 11, 1945, in the fight for "Zebra Hill" during the Battle of Okinawa, Terry repeatedly assaulted Japanese forces alone, despite heavy enemy fire, and encouraged his fellow soldiers in their attack.
 He was severely wounded by a Japanese mortar, and died of his injuries two days later.
 For his actions during the battle, he was promoted to captain and, on March 6, 1946, awarded the Medal of Honor.

 Terry was a member of Sigma Alpha Epsilon fraternity from the fraternity's first chapter at the University of Arkansas.

 Terry, aged 26 at his death, was buried at Roselawn Memorial Park in his hometown of Little Rock, Arkansas.

-For a photo of Captain Terry and his gravestone, visit his findagrave.com memorial.